 8. Notice of Leaving County Website And A Disclaimer

 When providing links to non-County sites, departments must include a disclaimer on their home page disavowing endorsement or responsibility for the material on sites being linked to.
 Departments must also use a standardized alert or redirect script page that warns users they are leaving the County site and allows them to proceed or cancel.
 This alert would read: “You are now leaving the County of Los Angeles website and linking to a website that may contain commercial advertising.
 The County of Los Angeles does not endorse or support any of the advertising that may be contained on this site.”

 9. Contractors That Create Websites For County Departments

 Departments shall provide website contractors with a copy of this policy and website design guidelines, which contractors shall observe in creating webpages for departments.
 The requirement to follow these guidelines shall be set forth in the contract for website design.
 The Internal Services Department, in creating webpages for departments, shall enforce the adopted guidelines.

-The CAO is authorized to order removal of material from department websites which is noncompliant with these adopted guidelines.
+The CEO is authorized to order removal of material from Department websites which is noncompliant with these adopted guidelines.

 11. Link Maintenance

 Departments shall routinely check links on their websites to ensure they are functional and contain no material which violates this policy.